Economy of Iraq: Tourism

-The Iraq tourism industry, which in peaceful times has profited from Iraq's many places of cultural interest (earning US$14 million in 2001), has been dormant since 2003.
+The Iraqi tourism industry, which in peaceful times has profited from Iraq's many places of cultural interest (earning US$14 million in 2001), has been dormant since 2003.
 Despite conditions, in 2005 the Iraqi Tourism Board maintained a staff of 2,500 and 14 regional offices.
 Between 2009 and 2010, 165 tourists from 16 countries entered Iraq to visit historic sites; as of January 2011, a U.S. State Department grant provided $2 million to help preserve Babylon, supporting the re-opening of one of the site's two museums.

 Telecommunications

 From 2003 to 2008, mobile phone subscriptions had expanded over hundred-fold to ten million nationwide, according to the Brookings Institution.

 Labor force

 In 2002, Iraq's labour force was estimated at 6.8 million people.

 In 1996, some 66.4 per cent of the labour force worked in services, 17.5 per cent in industry, and 16.1 per cent in agriculture.
 2004 estimates of Iraq's unemployment ranged from 30 per cent to 60 per cent.
+Unemployment and underemployment have been extremely high since the 1990s—a considerable change for a country that had traditionally imported labour.
+As in many Islamic countries, the standard workweek is Sunday through Thursday, but many labourers toil six or seven days per week, some with more than one job.